 In 2007, Carina Driscoll, Blake Ewoldsen and Master Designer Craftsman Robert Fletcher founded the Vermont Woodworking School.
 They were motivated by the vision to celebrate and ensure the continuation of a heritage of fine furniture-making in the state of Vermont, which is rich in hardwood forests and fine furniture-makers.

 Now into it's second decade, the programs at the Vermont Woodworking School have successfully ensured the replenishment of furniture-makers who will carry on the tradition of craftsmanship and design in their own unique style.
 We offer a semester-based "Immersion Program" through which students gain a deep understanding of fine woodworking and furniture-making.
-We also offer shorter "Community Workshops" for those looking for a shorter time commitment option to explore the craft.
+We also offer short-form workshops for those looking for a shorter time commitment option to explore the craft.

 The Vermont Woodworking School's reputation of providing an excellent education in fine woodworking and furniture-making has grown among accomplished furniture-makers across the country, enabling a number of motivated graduates to secure jobs at shops such as Vermont Farm Table, Shackleton-Thomas, and Wall-Goldfinger.

 Additionally, the Immersion program has paved the way for a number of student artist-craftspersons to gain acceptance into highly acclaimed graduate programs such as Rochester Institute of Technology, Savannah College of Art and Design, Virginia Commonwealth University, and Pratt Institute.